jonathansick/sitelle_notes/README.md

 Want to survey different morphologies fo HIIR (blister; champagne phase, pillars, etc).
 Select from Herschel surveys.
 Survey different regions of the galaxy.

+## Asymmetry in Wolf-Rayet nebulae (Nicole St. Louis)

+WR are >25 solar mass O stars; He-burning phase.
+There much to learn about their evolution, and *actually let them collapse into a SNe; GRBs*.
+GRB progenitors must rotate quickly; these would be young WR.
+Find these young WR by nebulae, which would dissipate rapidly.

+Global asymmetry in wind causes continuum polarization by Thomson scattering.

+If nebula was ejected during the WRs rotation, then gas kinematics should reflect that rotation.
+Ideal project for SITELLE since you can observe the 2D velocity field.
+W6 is huge: 40'x40'.
+More WR nebulae are about 10 arcmin though.
+Models don't exist for these winds.
+Most modelling has been done for B stars (Connection to MIMES project?).
+Use Ha and [OIII] for this project, simply on basis for S/N for kinematics.
+Add in more lines to get ionization structure at the same time.